About Emily

 I found my inner poet, somewhere in the mists of 1998, writing morning pages for the The Artists Way.
 I didn’t know the poems were there until I read back.
 They were rudimentary but they were definitely bones of poems.
 A couple of years later I had a daughter (2000) and in my newfound position of endless nights in… started to play with the type.

-I retrained as a therapist in my late thirties, gathering in seeds that had been sown along the way; from working in community and the range of personal development that has stalked much of my life – including reading Carlos Castaneda in my teens, to traveling, to shamanism, to personal therapy.
-I am fascinated in the human condition and our relationship to meaning making and life purpose.
+I retrained as a therapist in my late thirties, gathering in seeds that had been sown along the way; from working in community and the range of personal development that has stalked much of my life – including reading, traveling, shamanism and personal therapy.
+I am currently engaged in an incredible and humbling programme learning and experiencing the Nature Wisdom practices of the Q’ero Indians of Peru.
+Still seeking, I am fascinated in the human condition and understanding and deepening my relationship with the earth we live on and the Cosmos we live in.

-Landing in my fifties I felt it was time to ‘do’ something with my poetry – like share it!
-Launching the website opened me up to the world of spoken word and enjoying poetry (literally) on another platform.
+Sometime during the Pandemic I recognised that it was time to ‘do’ something with my poetry – like share it!
+Launching the website opened me up to the world of spoken word and appreciating the value of speaking and hearing other poets.